wwwsevolod/bone/README.md

 There is no "Store" concept, but "Context" on its place.
 It is quite similiar, but could be more than one instance for different layers of application, to separate concerns.

-Also, you can use simple functions as reducers, with switch-case statement, but for types and autocmpletion use `createReducer` function.

 Currently, becauze typescript type system, you'll need to call reducers explicitely.

 ### Why typescript?
 Why not Flow?